cpenaforte/infimo/README.md

 # Infimo
-## About
-A minimal js framework to create reactive html templates.
+A minimal js reactive lib for CDN and SEO focused websites